-The General Fund is the chief operating fund of the Village.
-At the end of the current fiscal year, unassigned fund balance of the General Fund was \$13.65 million while the General Fund total fund balance was \$16.04 million.
-As a measure of the General Fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance is 51% of total general fund expenditures, while total fund balance represents 59% of that same amount.
+The General Fund serves as the primary operating fund for the Village.
+At the close of the current fiscal year, the unassigned fund balance of the General Fund stood at \$15.79 million, with the total fund balance reaching \$18.31 million.
+To gauge the General Fund's liquidity, it is pertinent to compare both the unassigned fund balance and total fund balance to total fund expenditures.
+The unassigned fund balance constitutes 54% of total general fund expenditures, while the total fund balance represents 63% of the same amount.